emchauve/SNREDBridge/README.md

 SNRedBridge package
 ===================

-This SuperNEMO package will be used to trasnform SNFEE Raw Event Data (RED) into Falaise Unified Digitized Data (UDD)
+This SuperNEMO package will be used to trasnform SNFEE Raw Event Data (RED) into Falaise Unified Digitized Data (UDD).
+SNREDBrige package depends on SNFEE and Falaise.
+You must source your environment before building and installing this package.
+RED datamodel is in SNFEE and UDD datamodel is in Falaise.

 Two programs are provided: